 Here's what you can do if your child has been excluded from school:

-Challenge the Decision – one of the first things you can do is to ask the governing body at the school to overturn the decision if your child has been excluded for over 5 days and/or the exclusion means they'll miss an exam.
+One of the first things you can do is to ask the governing body at the school to overturn the decision if your child has been excluded for over 5 days and/or the exclusion means they'll miss an exam.
 The governors won't be able to change a decision if your child has been excluded for less than 5 days, but it's still useful to contact them.

-Speak to Your Child about Counselling – being excluded from school is upsetting and traumatising for children.
+Being excluded from school is upsetting and traumatising for children.
 If you notice your child isn't coping well, you could ask whether they'd like to speak to a counsellor.

-Ask if Your Child's SEND Were Taken into Account – if your child has SEND and you believe that their school didn't consider their needs when making a decision, it's a good idea to get legal advice from an Education Law Solicitor.
+If your child has SEND and you believe that their school didn't consider their needs when making a decision, it's a good idea to get legal advice from an Education Law Solicitor.

 It's usually the case that excluded students with SEND haven't been given the right level of support, which can cause problems.
 Students with a disability can also expect schools to make reasonable adjustments to accommodate that disability and failure to do so can be grounds for challenging a decision to exclude.

-Consider Finding a New School – you could contact other local schools to find out whether they have any available spaces.
+You could contact other local schools to find out whether they have any available spaces.
 But, bear in mind that if your child is of compulsory school age your Local Authority must provide them with education, which should normally be full-time in school.
 Alternatively, some people might look into private schools.

-Get Legal Advice – if the governors won't change their minds or you're unsuccessful in getting a review, then it's best to speak to an Education Law Solicitor about what action you can take.
+If the governors won't change their minds or you're unsuccessful in getting a review, then it's best to speak to an Education Law Solicitor about what action you can take.